cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 - Modify data items after they've been added to the list
 - Add data items between nodes

-These limitations are great opportunities for you to take what we are implemented and extend it further yourselves.
+These limitations are great opportunities for you to take what we are implementing and extend it further yourselves.

 ## Storing the data: Node